Mary Daly: Theses/dissertations

-Other

-She contributed the piece "Women and the Catholic church" to the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
+Translations

-Mary Daly's book, The Church and the Second Sex, was translated by Helen Hye-Sook Hwang in Korean and published by Women's News Press in 1997.
+Mary Daly's book, The Church and the Second Sex, was translated by Helen Hye-Sook Hwang into Korean and published by Women's News Press in 1997.

-Mary Daly's book, Beyond God the Father: Toward a Philosophy of Women's Liberation, was translated by Helen Hye-Sook Hwang in Korea and published by Ewha Women's University in 1996.
+Mary Daly's book, Beyond God the Father: Toward a Philosophy of Women's Liberation, was translated by Helen Hye-Sook Hwang into Korean and published by Ewha Women's University in 1996.